 My qualifications ...

-I have a post-graduate diploma in counselling from York St John University and am continuing my studies in gestalt therapy at The Gestalt Centre in London.
+I have a post-graduate diploma in counselling from York St John University and a Diploma in Professional Development from the Gestalt Centre in London.

 My background and experience ...